 - Is mediating a truck accident case different than others?

 Mediation happens live and in person, typically at a mediator’s office.
 The mediation opens with a meeting called a “joint session” where both parties sit down together at the start of the mediation and present their sides of the case to the mediator.
 Each party typically gets about 20 minutes.
 However, our attorneys are known for very lengthy and aggressive presentations.
 We often like to create videos that showcase the evidence we’ll show to a jury if the case goes to trial.
 In many cases, we will also have conducted a mock trial before hand and will show footage of that to the defendants.

 Then, the parties break up and go into rooms alone with their clients.
 The mediator then shuttles back and forth between the parties, talks about the case, and makes suggestions.
 Naturally, mediators vary in styles.
 Some are quite aggressive in trying to convince one or both sides to come to a settlement.
 If the mediator feels that one party is being especially unreasonable, he or she might push that party harder to come around.How the trucking industry stacks the deck in their favor Read More >

 A typical mediation for a truck accident victim would typically follow these steps:

-- The prosecution’s opening : The attorneys for plaintiff “Bob” explain to the mediator how the truck accident happened.
+- The plaintiff’s counsel’s opening : The attorneys for plaintiff “Bob” explain to the mediator how the truck accident happened.
 The truck’s driver, having driven far too many hours, nodded off at the wheel.
 His truck then weaved into Bob’s car, pushing him into the highway’s divider wall.
 Bob became paralyzed as a result.
 He claims he needs at least $250,000 to cover his medical bills, lost wages, damage to his car, and pain and suffering.